 Bishop Reg Richburg

-Bishop Reg C. Richburg is a Licensed Social Worker as well as a spiritual director.
+Bishop Reg C. Richburg, MSW is a Social Worker as well as a spiritual director.
 Reg was trained through the Guild for Spiritual Guidance and has practiced as a spiritual director for the past 16 years.
-Reg has extensive experience working with members of the LGBTQ&T community as well a with people from the non Queer community and is comfortable working in person, phone or Skype at: reg.richburg2 or e-mail him at: lambseeker @hotmail.com
+Reg has extensive experience working with members of the LGBTQ&T community as well a with people from the non Queer community and is comfortable working in person, phone, Zoom or Skype at: reg.richburg2 or e-mail him at: lambseeker @hotmail.com

 Ms Susie Chin